Trump Turnberry: Development

-The idea of the course came from Archibald Kennedy, 3rd Marquess of Ailsa after the announcement of the Maidens and Dunure Light Railway in 1899.
+The idea of the course came from The 3rd Marquess of Ailsa after the announcement of the Maidens and Dunure Light Railway in 1899.
 The line would follow the Ayrshire coastline from Ayr to Girvan.
-The Marquess owned 175 acre of land at Turnberry Green, south of Maidens, which was infertile and unsuitable for agriculture, and therefore an ideal golf course location.
+Lord Ailsa owned 175 acre of land at Turnberry Green, south of Maidens, which was infertile and unsuitable for agriculture, and therefore an ideal golf course location.
 He realised the new railway would provide easy access for people wanting to visit a quality course.
 Following the construction of the line, he asked 1883 Open Championship winner Willie Fernie to design a suitable course.
 Fernie designed an initial round of 13 holes in 1901, with a second-round following later.

 The hotel was designed by station architect James Miller, whose other work included and railway stations.
 It was built adjacent to the railway, and opened concurrently with the station on 17 May 1906.
 The course was intended to attract visitors from across Britain, and was advertised heavily in the national press.

 World Wars

-The property was used as an airbase in World War I, and a landing strip built for this purpose still exists, now disused.
-The Royal Flying Corps trained pilots in the arts of aerial gunnery and combat, and the Turnberry Hotel was used as a hospital for the wounded.
+The property was used as an airbase during the First World War, and a landing strip built for this purpose still exists, now disused.
+The Royal Flying Corps (RFC) trained pilots in the arts of aerial gunnery and combat, and the Turnberry Hotel was used as a hospital for the wounded.
 After the war, courses 1 and 2 were rebuilt and renamed "Ailsa" and "Arran".
 A memorial to honour lost airmen was erected on the hill overlooking the ninth hole of Ailsa, which is still standing.

-The cycle was repeated for World War II.
+The cycle was repeated during the Second World War.
 The hotel was commissioned as a hospital, and the golf courses were seconded for air training for the Royal Air Force (RAF); it is thought that as many as 200 died at the base.
 Following the war, the course was in need of refurbishment and the hotel was in a dilapidated state.
-Frank Hole, chairman of British Transport Hotels, convinced the Government that golf courses should be rebuilt and restored.
+Frank Hole, chairman of British Transport Hotels, convinced the British Government that golf courses should be rebuilt and restored.
 The architect Mackenzie Ross rebuilt the course, removing the wartime runways and covering the land with sand and topsoil.
 Ross is credited with restoring the courses to their high quality, and the Ailsa course was re-opened in 1951, a seaside links with views of Ailsa Craig and the Isle of Arran.